dolby360/Cpp-Practice/README.md

 Shell tests only variance<br>
 A ref: http://www.mathsisfun.com/data/standard-deviation.html<br>
 data and data1 (can be named d0 and d1 depending on the language; see "Sample Tests:") are adapted from: http://www.worldclimate.com

+## Find the odd int
+### oddInt.hpp
+Given an array, find the int that appears an odd number of times.<br>
+There will always be only one integer that appears an odd number of times.